 - Liquid medicine can be ordered specially from your pharmacist

 These may contain lactose.
 If you have any concerns or questions, speak with your child’s doctor or pharmacist.

-- Azathioprine is usually given once a day.
-This can be in the morning OR the evening.
+- Once a day: it can be given in the morning or the evening.

-- Your doctor may tell you to give it twice a day.
-This should be once in the morning and once in the evening.
-Ideally, 10–12 hours apart, for example between 7 and 8 am, and between 7 and 8 pm.
+- Twice a day: give once in the morning and once in the evening.
+Ideally, these times are 10–12 hours apart, for example some time between 7am and 8am, and between 7pm and 8pm.

 Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.